 Chinese Baked Barbecued Pork Buns Recipe

 If you are familiar with dim sum, you may know how delicious Chinese pork buns are.
 Pork buns can be steamed or baked.
-Char siu bao is a steamed bun with bbq pork filling.
-They're soft, very tender, slightly sweet, and have a rich bun.
-The filling is made of Chinese bbq pork, onion, and seasoned with oyster sauce.
-It's sweet and savory with intense pork flavors.
+Char siu bao is a steamed bun with bbq pork filling that is very tender and slightly sweet.
+The filling is made of Chinese bbq pork and onion that have been seasoned with oyster sauce.
+It's sweet and savory, with intense pork flavors.

-Traditionally, baked barbecued pork buns are served in dim sum restaurants or Chinese bakeries.
+Traditionally, baked barbecued pork buns are served in dim sum restaurants and Chinese bakeries.
 These golden-baked buns are a must-order food whenever you visit dim sum restaurant.
-But if you would like to make this luscious bun at home, here is the recipe.
-They're a great snack or work perfectly when served with a light soup.
+But if you would like to learn how to make this luscious bun at home, I am happy to share the recipe.
+These buns are a great snack—or they can make a satisfying meal when served with a light soup.